Peg Leg Porker

 0/10 Ranking: 10/10

 Description: Best sausage that I had in Texas.
-Crispy and taut outer casing, with delicious blend of fat, meat, and seasoning awaiting inside.
+Crispy and taut outer casing, with a delicious blend of fat, meat, and seasoning awaiting inside.
 It also had a solid smoke flavor running through it.
 One of the rare times that I actually enjoyed the entire sausage from beginning to end

 Sauces